ibm-cloud-docs/ibm-cloud-provider-for-terraform/provision-vsi-vpc.md

      </tr>
      <tr>
        <td><code>resource.ibm_is_instance.keys</code></td>
        <td>Enter the UUID of the SSH key that you uploaded to your {{site.data.keyword.cloud_notm}} account.
 In this example, you retrieve the UUID from the <code>ibm_is_ssh_key</code> data source of this configuration file.
-Terraform uses the name of the SSH key that you define in your data source object to look up information about the SSH key in your {{site.data.keyword.cloud_notm}} account.</td>
+Terraform on {{site.data.keyword.cloud_notm}} uses the name of the SSH key that you define in your data source object to look up information about the SSH key in your {{site.data.keyword.cloud_notm}} account.</td>
      </tr>
      <tr>
        <td><code>resource.ibm_is_instance.image</code></td>
        <td>Enter the ID of the image that represents the Operating System that you want to install on your VPC virtual server instance.
 In this example, you retrieve the ID from the <code>ibm_is_image</code> data source of this configuration file.
-Terraform uses the name of the image that you define in your data source object to look up information about the image in the {{site.data.keyword.cloud_notm}} infrastructure portfolio. </td>
+Terraform on {{site.data.keyword.cloud_notm}} uses the name of the image that you define in your data source object to look up information about the image in the {{site.data.keyword.cloud_notm}} infrastructure portfolio. </td>
      </tr>
      <tr>
        <td><code>resource.ibm_is_instance.profile</code></td>